City-of-Helsinki/drupal-helfi-platform/README.md

 ## Next steps

-Rename `.github/workflows/test.yml.dist` to `.github/workflows/test.yml` to enable code checks.

 You can run `make help` to list all available commands for you.

-## Additional information
+## Testing

-### Issues with Paragraph module and admin theme
-The platform does not have patches on the drupal core but there is a bug in the Claro-theme that causes paragraphs that are placed inside paragraphs to have multiple drag handles and this then causes the admin UI to clutter.
-This issue is listed in here: https://www.drupal.org/project/drupal/issues/3092181 and can be fixed by adding a patch to Drupal core.
-We have also added piece of css to hide the redundant drag handles in hdbt_admin theme (https://github.com/City-of-Helsinki/drupal-hdbt-admin/pull/20/files#diff-721036acbbdc5d086b22422e09f5e86a878db3b416827e83cfd91d8a395ca801R53-R57), but if you still run into the issue please patch your project using the code found from drupal.org.
+Rename `.github/workflows/test.yml.dist` to `.github/workflows/test.yml` to enable automatic code checks.

+## Automatic deploy on Azure

+Rename all `azure-pipelines-*.yml.dist` files to `azure-pipelines-*.yml` and replace `REPLACEME` values to match your own project.

 ## Contact